robang74/porteus-usb-installer/README.md

 ### Usage, quick & dirty

 This little script downloads and immediately puts in execution the network installation .
 Which download the MATE version of the official Porteus ISO and a compressed archive of this repository chosen from [tags](https://github.com/robang74/porteus-usb-installer/tags) available.
+Check the [TODO](TODO) for knowing in advance about development and possible shortcomings.

 ```
 mkdir -p usbtest; cd usbtest